mathanamathav/Mathanamathav/README.md

 ## 🧐 About Me:

-> I'm a Software Engineer / Data Scientist at a startup.
+> I'm a Software Engineer / Data Scientist working at a startup.
 I enjoy diving into open-source projects and coming up with creative ways to tackle everyday problems, making life a little easier for myself and others.

 ## 💡 Projects: